alshaboti/dam/README.md

 ```
 wget http://192.168.1.10
 ```
-- port6: Bro in this port with no faucet acl
+- port3: Bro in this port with no faucet acl

 To run start with BRO
 ```
-sudo bro -i eth0 simple-test.bro
+sudo bro -C -i eth0 simple-test.bro
 python simple-client.py
 ```